amirdorri/snake-game/README.md

 The project structure enforces a clear **Separation of Concerns** across the **Data**, **Domain**, and **Presentation** layers, ensuring the project is scalable, testable, and easy to maintain.

-# 🐍 Snake Game - **(Kotlin | Jetpack Compose)**

-A modern and minimalist implementation of the classic **Snake Game**, built entirely using the **Kotlin** programming language and Google's declarative UI toolkit, **Jetpack Compose**.

-This project aims to showcase best practices in structuring a Compose application, particularly in handling the logic and state management for simple 2D games, while adhering to **Clean Architecture** principles.

 ## 🌟 **Key Features**

 * **Clean Architecture Inspired:** Clear separation of game logic, data handling, and the user interface.